 When the support to critical pods is enabled and the pods in a DaemonSet are

-labelled as critical, the Daemon pods are created with an additional
+labeled as critical, the Daemon pods are created with an additional

 NoSchedule toleration for the